Helmet Challan for Bikes in India

 - The police will ask you for documents such as DL, RC, PUCC, and a bike insurance policy.
 These four things are mandatory for a bike rider to carry while riding a bike.
 You will be fined accordingly if you cannot present these documents.

-- The police will generate an e-challan and send it to your registered mobile number.
-If they send an e-challan, you can pay for it online, and if they hand over a hard copy, you can pay the challan amount immediately.
+- This generated bike challan will be sent to your registered mobile number.
+If they send it online, you can check bike challan status instantly and pay it as well.
+However, if they hand over a hard copy, you can pay the bike challan amount immediately.

 How to Pay Helmet Fine?